FormidableLabs/pulumi-terraform-comparison/README.md

   * Can do `console.log` in middle of code
 * Pulumi has a tendency to replace rather than update
   * Updating an IAM role name caused a replace rather than an update
+* Pulumi assumes that changes are not made directly to resources
+  * If you modify resources directly in AWS, have to run a `pulumi refresh` in order for the changes to be recognized

 ## Terraform